dimanech/aria-dialog/README.md

-# ARIA Dialog
+# aria-dialog

 WAI ARIA AAA compatible dialogs/modal/alert windows implementation.
+That could be used to create offcanvas panels, alers, dialogs and modal windows.

 Please see full specifications at: